 There is a UN negotiation process underway that aims to hand the Port of Hodeidah to a neutral third party.
 In a briefing to the UN Security Council on June 18th, special envoy of the UN to Yemen, Martin Griffiths, spoke optimistically about these negotiations.
 And according to Gerald Feierstein, a former US ambassador to Yemen, the Houthis may agree to let a third party take control of the port.
 If successfully implemented, this process will mitigate human casualties in Hodeidah and save the city from falling into another quagmire.

 While these UN negotiations may provide a glimmer of hope, the US seems to be fueling the tension rather than offering any meaningful assistance in resolving it.
 While the US government continues to provide the Saudis with military, logistics, and intelligence support, its officials are bluntly denying any involvement.
 Democrats and Republicans alike in the US Congress will issue the occasional politically expedient tweet about the human casualties in Yemen or about how their political opponents are obstructing a law they sponsored that could potentially alleviate the humanitarian calamity.
 Nonetheless, a tangible and meaningful explanation of US involvement in the worst humanitarian crisis since World War II is not yet in order.
 I believe that as long as arms industries are making top dollar from selling smart guided missiles to the Saudis and the UAE, and their politicians are reaping the benefit, Yemen will remain a non-issue.

 The author is an academic based in Colorado, USA.
 He is the former CEO of the American Institute in Djibouti, East Africa.
-He lived in Yemen for an extended period of time.
 Mr. Darar’s research and studies focus on Middle East and East Africa.